My lab website has a fuller description of my research activities: https://sites.duke.edu/taylorlab/.

 Education and Training

-- Gillings School of Global Public Health - Postdoctoral Fellow, Department Of Epidemiology, University of North Carolina at Chapel Hill, 2008 - 2012
+- Gillings School of Global Public Health - Postdoctoral Fellow, Department Of Epidemiology, University of North Carolina - Chapel Hill, 2008 - 2012

 - Fellowship, Infectious Diseases & International Health, Duke University School of Medicine, 2007 - 2012